patrickjuchli/basic-ftp/README.md

 ## Goals and non-goals

 The main goal is to provide an API that is easy to compose and extend.
 FTP is an old protocol, there are many features, quirks and server implementations.
-A server response might not be as expected, a directory listing might use yet another format as there is no standard for it.
+A response might not be as expected, a directory listing use yet another format.

 This library does not try to solve all these issues.
-The goal is to provide a solid foundation and a simple extension pattern for you to solve your specific issues without requiring a change in the library itself.
+The goal is to provide a solid foundation and a clean extension pattern for you to solve your specific issues without requiring a change in the library itself.

 Non-goals are: Feature completeness, support for every FTP server, complete abstraction from FTP details.
 If you're not interested in how FTP works at all, this library might not be for you.